 Exception Alarms are associated with axles.
 When the Clearance Mode option on the Messages menu is set to separate, there are eight Exception Alarms.
 They are the Absolute, Carside Slope, Differential, Dragging-Equipment, High-Load, Hotwheel, Pyrometer Saturation, and Wide-Load alarms.
 When the Clearance Mode option is set to multiplexed, there are seven Exception Alarms.
+They are the Absolute, Carside Slope, Differential, Dragging-Equipment, Alarms and Pyrometer Saturation alarms.
 They are the Absolute, Carside Slope, Differential, Dragging-Equipment, High-Wide, Hotwheel, and Pyrometer Saturation alarms.